Nuitka/Nuitka-website/doc/user-documentation/user-manual.rst

 **FreeBSD**, **NetBSD**, **macOS**, and **Windows** (32 bits/64 bits/ARM).

-Other Operating systems will work as well.
+Other operating systems will work as well.
 The portability is expected to be generally good.
 However, specific adjustments might be necessary, such as modifying Nuitka's internal **SCons** usage or providing additional flags.
 Ensure that the Python version matches the